 -I make my living doing something other than taking pictures, so feel free to share or publish if you are so inclined.

 -I also post some of the Courthouse photos I take on Instagram at @TreyWilsonAttorneyTx.
 Look for #texascourthouse to see additional pictures taken by me and other Texas courthouse enthusiasts.

 -A sampling of pictures from my visits to other courthouses, including the United States Supreme Court Building in Washington, D.C., will also be posted on this page.
-I have labeled the non-Texas courthouses as “BONUS.”
+I have labeled the non-Texas and abandoned courthouses as “BONUS.”